pcav/faunalia-website/nat_course.rst

 During the week, we will:

-* walk up to the `San Rabano Abbey <http://www.parco-maremma.it/en/a1-san-rabano.html>`_, deep into the Mediterranean maquis, in the hearth of the Park
+* walk up to the San Rabano Abbey, deep into the Mediterranean maquis, in the hearth of the Park
-* bike into the `most scenic areas <http://www.parco-maremma.it/en/a2-le-torri.html>`_ of the Park
+* bike into the most scenic areas of the Park
-* walk `across the park down to the seaside <http://www.parco-maremma.it/en/a4-cala-di-forno.html>`_
+* walk `across the park down to the seaside
 * do a `canoe trip <http://www.silvacoop.com/>`_ along the Ombrone river.

 Don't forget your binoculars and field equipment.